sunilprajapati832/EmployeeDataAnalysis_Insights_Trends_Visualization/README.md

 |3.          | `Sales Data Insights Project 1`     | Blank project created to learn GitHub repository setup                                            |
 |4.          | `Employee Data Analysis 2`          | Used employees_project_cleaned.csv with main.py                                                   |
 |5.          | `Employee Data Analysis 3`          | Same as Project`Employee Data Analysis 2` — same dataset and script                               |

+## Datasets Used
+* employees.csv — raw data used for hypothesis testing and EDA
+* employees_cleaned_data.csv — used for SQL queries and visualizations
+* employees_project_cleaned.csv — used in Projects 2 & 3 for performance and salary analysis